jbogarin/go-cisco-spark-resty/docs/TeamMembershipsApi.md

 # **ListTeamMemberhips**
 > TeamMemberships ListTeamMemberhips($teamId, $max)

-Lists all team memberships for a given team, specified by the teamId query parameter.
+Lists all team memberships for a given team, specified by the teamID query parameter.

-Lists all team memberships for a given team, specified by the teamId query parameter.
+Lists all team memberships for a given team, specified by the teamID query parameter.
 Use query parameters to filter the response.

 ### Parameters